Infamous leaker Edward Snowden has designed an iPhone case and most of you can probably guess what it does.

 So, how does it work?
 Well, the device features probe wires that connect to the SIM slot and access the phone’s antennae.
 This allows the case to monitor when a signal is being transmitted.
 A built-in display on the case itself then shows when a transmission is detected.

-, and the case would be capable of disabling all radios on your phone to prevent whichever nefarious organisation you suspect from knowing where you are.
+There’s also an alarm which alerts you when the phone is snitching on you, and the case would be capable of disabling all radios on your phone to prevent whichever nefarious organisation you suspect from knowing where you are.

 Whereas Airplane mode, which also disables all radio signals on a phone, is susceptible to hacking, Snowden and Huang’s device will ensure all signals are turned off and your phone doesn’t give you up to the authorities.